Robzabel/AutomateTheBoringStuffScripts/README.md

 # AutomateTheBoringStuffScripts

-This is thae repository for the scripts that have/will be writing as i learn python and follow the Udemy course by Al Sweigart.
+This is thae repository for the scripts that I have/will be writing as i learn python and follow the Udemy course by Al Sweigart.

 Please feel free to browse and suggest amendments where necessary